OpenNetLab/OpenNetLab-DevOps-Doc/How-To-Create-Disk-In-Azure.md

-# How to creat disk in Azure
+# How To Create Disk In Azure

 Step 1, select the virtual machine that you want to add in the resource list